Pembroke College, Cambridge: Institutions named after the college

 Pembroke College in Brown University, the former women's college at Brown University in the United States, was named for the principal building on the women's campus, Pembroke Hall, which was itself named in honour of the Pembroke College (Cambridge) alumnus Roger Williams, a co-founder of Rhode Island.

-In 1865 Pembroke College, Cambridge donated land for the formation of the Suffolk memorial to Prince Albert.
+In 1865, Pembroke College donated land for the formation of the Suffolk memorial to Prince Albert.
 The land at Framlingham in the county of Suffolk was used to build a school, The Albert Memorial College.
 The school today is known as Framlingham College and one of its seven houses is named Pembroke House in recognition of the contribution Pembroke College has made to the school.

 In 1981, a decade after the merger of Pembroke College into Brown University, the Pembroke Center for Teaching and Research on Women there was named in honour of Pembroke College and the history of women's efforts to gain access to higher education.